mcxiaoke/android-volley/README.md

 Android Volley
 ----------
-This is an unofficial mirror for [android volley library](https://android.googlesource.com/platform/frameworks/volley), the source code will synchronize periodically with the official volley repository.
+This is an unofficial mirror (with changes) for [android volley library](https://android.googlesource.com/platform/frameworks/volley), the source code will synchronize periodically with the official volley repository.

 ## Status